willddy/bigdata_pattern/README.md

 ## Table Content
 #### The ptn0xx is about Hadoop Map and Reduce
-* ptn001: default and standard map and reduce program
+* ptn001: Default and standard map and reduce program
-* ptn002:
+* ptn002: Database input to HDFS or HDFS output to database
 * ptn003:
 * ptn004:
 * ptn005: